sweng-epfl/public/sdp/guides/GitHub.md

 This guide is a quick introduction to GitHub's main features.

 It assumes that you already know how to create a GitHub repository, and how to use Git's main features.
-If you need to refresh your memory, the [Software Engineering mini-project part 3](https://github.com/sweng-epfl/public/blob/master/project/03-Operations/Handout.md) contains a good description.

 GitHub has many features we will not need in SDP, such as automatically moving items within projects based on actions done in the corresponding issues or pull requests.
 You may find [their documentation](https://docs.github.com/en/github) interesting to discover advanced features.